every card game deserves scryfall, but especially this one

 offers

 When you see a card with a price attached on prereq, that's us making a good-faith effort to convey to our users offers that other sites are making.
-We don't take any responsibilyt other than to fairly represent what other people have offered to sell; at the point you follow a link to an offer offsite and are no longer on the prereq.cards domain, you're not dealing with us, and we disclaim all responsibility for anything happening from there.
+We don't take any responsibility other than to fairly represent what other people have offered to sell; at the point you follow a link to an offer offsite and are no longer on the prereq.cards domain, you're not dealing with us, and we disclaim all responsibility for anything happening from there.

 We don't take money or ship cards, we just link you to people who we believe will.
 Something goes wrong with money or shipping cards?
-Not our problem.
-If we've got price details wrong, have misrepresented your store, or if you have issues with how the scraper is hitting up your site, that's our responsibilty; contact me and I'll fix it up.
+Not our problem; and the most we could do for remediation is decline to send people their way in future.

 prereq's price scraper bot tries to get fresh prices twice daily; things shouldn't be more than 12 hours out of date.
+If we've got price details wrong, have misrepresented your store, or if you have issues with how the scraper is hitting up your site, get in contact and I'll fix it up.

 stores we track